New log burner regulations?

 - Ensure that only the cleanest stoves are available for sale by 2022

 HETAS appliance approval is already recognizing appliances that are compliant.
 By 2022 HETAS will only accept Ecodesign compliant stoves.
 HETAS also works with the SIA to list Ecodesign Ready Stoves on the website.
+Yet another reason to use an approved Hetas installer.

 - Make changes to existing smoke control legislation to make it easier to enforce